mohsenBanan/mohsenBanan/readme.md

 comprehensive integrated usage and development environment.
 Blee and BISOS are fully integrated.
 <br>
-<font size="+1"><b>BPO: BISOS Portable Objects</font></b> --- On top of
+<font size="+1"><b>BPO: BISOS Portable Objects</font></b> --- With
-Git and similar to Apt Pkgs, BPO establishes a platform for packaging of data, software, and configurations of software.
-This platform creates a uniform model for portability, encompassing services and personal information.
+Git and similar to Apt, BPO establishes a platform for packaging of data, software, and configurations of software.
+This creates a uniform model for portability, encompassing services and personal information.
 <br>
 <font size="+1"><b>PALS: Possession Assertable Libre Services</font></b> --- With
 BPO and BISOS, PALS construct a model for optional self hosting of services.
-In ByStar, individual-oriented services  unequivocally belong to the individual.
+In ByStar, individual-oriented services unequivocally belong to the individual and through PALS autonomy and privacy is enforced.
-PALS serve as a primary means for upholding autonomy and privacy.